|Pitchoff Chimney Cliff

 Jan 16, 2014

 The gear list is hysterical (and likely accurate).
 When my partner and I did the FRA (hard to claim the true FA, even back then---it was just so stinkin' obvious), all we had was a bunch of straight-sided Chouinard stoppers, a set of hexes, some 1-inch webbing, and (as I recall), a hammer.
-I may have been wearing a 2-inch swami belt (Google it).
+I may have been wearing a 2-inch swami belt (Google it if you're not old enough to know what that is).
 As an interesting aside, a few minutes after topping out, I fell off the top of the cliff un-roped.
 To hear the rest of the story, see my comments for the neighboring climb, The El.
 (It's got a very happy ending.)